 Chilean destinations you can explore safely

-Most trips to Chile are completely trouble-free, which is why this is a South America destination you can’t miss.
-If you’re somebody who enjoys the hustle and bustle of the big city, Santiago has tons to offer: from stunning 18th-century architecture to museums exploring Chile’s ancient history and civilizations.
+Most trips to Chile are completely trouble-free, which is why this is a South American destination you can’t miss.
+If you’re somebody who enjoys the hustle and bustle of the big city, Santiago has tons to offer: from stunning 18th-century architecture to some brilliant museums exploring Chile’s ancient history and civilizations, as well its more recent history.

-Torres del Paine National Park is one of our favorite places to visit in Chile due to its incredible hikes and breathtaking views of Patagonia’s wildest landscapes.
+Torres del Paine National Park is one of my favorite places to visit in Chile due to its incredible hikes and breathtaking views of Patagonia’s wildest landscapes.

 The Chepu Valley, Chiloé is another must-see to catch a close-up of some unique wildlife.
-Home to an abundance of spectacular and rare birds, this river valley is a bird-watchers dream.
+Home to an abundance of spectacular and rare birds, this river valley is a bird watcher’s dream, although not so many visitors know about it.

 Pucón is a destination that often finds itself on adventure-hunters’ itineraries in Chile because of its incredible hiking trails and volcano ascents, as well as skiing in the winter.

-For a change of terrain altogether, the Atacama Desert is an otherworldly experience, home to huge volcanoes, salt lakes filled with flamingos, and geothermal springs that should not be missed when visiting Chile.
+For a change of terrain altogether, the Atacama Desert is an otherworldly experience, home to huge volcanoes, salt lakes filled with flamingos, and geothermal springs that should not be missed when visiting Chile, although I prefer the region around Putre further north for a quieter and more off-the-beaten-path experience.

 4. Paraguay

-Of the safest South American countries, Paraguay comes in fourth on the continent and 77th globally for 2022.
-Off the beaten tourist trail and bordered by Brazil, Bolivia, and Argentina, Paraguay is a place unknown to most travelers, but the intrepid ones who do visit are in for a treat.
+Of the safest South American countries, Paraguay comes in fourth on the continent and 77th globally for 2023.
+Off the beaten tourist trail and bordered by Brazil, Bolivia, and Argentina, Paraguay is a place unknown to most travelers, but the intrepid ones who do visit are in for a treat, as I found when I explored the country for The Rough Guide to South America a few years ago.

 Paraguay travel warnings